-Lodging Look-Alikes: Hotels, Airbnb Check Into Each Other's Turf
+Lodging Look-Alikes: Hotels, Airbnb Check In To Each Other's Turf

 At the same time, going head-to-head isn't easy.

-For one thing, Airbnb, Booking and Expedia already control 80 percent of the home-share market and, more critically, have millions of homeowners who rent their homes on those sites.
+For one thing, Airbnb, Booking and Expedia already control 80 percent of the home-sharing market and, more critically, have millions of homeowners who rent their homes on those sites.

 "It's certainly going to take time and cost if Marriott wants to get anywhere near where those guys are," Wasiolek says.